 If your patio has come through the winter in fairly good shape, a soap solution might be all that’s needed for your patio cleaning task and can return it to its former glory.
 Tidy away any furniture that’s spent the winter on the patio first, then brush loose debris from the surface, and pull up any weeds.

-In a bucket make up a soap solution with warm water plus washing-up liquid or soda crystals.
+In a bucket, make up a soap solution with warm water plus dish soap or soda crystals.
 Pour the solution over the patio and use a stiff brush to clean the stains away.
 You can rinse with clean water when you’re done, using the hose or a pressure washer on a low setting (see below) if it’s easiest.

 2. How to clean a patio with vinegar